jonasbn/til/itermapp/use_triggers.md

 For now I have created triggers for my project directories so they change the title when I enter and leave.

+The author of the piece I first mentioned, does neat trick with Jira issues.
+I do however not work with Jira in my **iTerm**, but the concept is neat and resembles what I do with a shortcut in my browser.

 ## References

 - [iTerm documentation on Triggers](https://iterm2.com/documentation-triggers.html)